SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Sleep Number Corporation f/k/a Select Comfort Corporation - SNBR

-NEW YORK, Dec.
-29, 2021 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Sleep Number Corporation f/k/a Select Comfort Corporation - SNBR ("Sleep Number" or the "Company") (NASDAQ: SNBR).
+NEW YORK, Jan.
+04, 2022 (GLOBE NEWSWIRE) -- Pomerantz LLP is investigating claims on behalf of investors of Sleep Number Corporation f/k/a Select Comfort Corporation (“Sleep Number” or the “Company”) ( SNBR).
 Such investors are advised to contact Robert S. Willoughby at [email protected] or 888-476-6529, ext.
 7980.

 The investigation concerns whether Sleep Number and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.